-Most costume and textile collectors have a box containing bits and pieces of damaged clothing, fabric and linens; scraps that were once a part of an era gone by, therefore too precious to discard.
+Most vintage clothing and textile collectors have a box containing bits and pieces of damaged clothing, fabric and linens; scraps that were once a part of an era gone by, therefore too precious to discard.
 Often remnants of a vintage quilt are part of this hodgepodge of textile leftovers.
-An old quilt brings to mind images of a long-forgotten fireside craft and is recognized and valued for the skillful artistry of needlework.
+An old quilt brings to mind images of a long-forgotten fireside craft and is recognized and valued for the skillful artistry of decorative needlework.
 Most vintage quilts represent a human story, with life histories meticulously hand-stitched together in colorful fabric blocks.
 Old quilts in rough and worn condition can be recycled into beautifully crafted throw pillows, by those who how to make pillows, that preserve the labor and effort of the original quilter.

 How to Make Throw Pillows